aa4cc/The-Frenkel-Kontorova-laboratory-model/docs/bill-of-materials.md

 layout: page
 title: Bill of Materials
 ---
-The bill of materials is for _N_ (25) pendulum segments and 2 motors.
+The bill of materials is for $N$ (25) pendulum segments and 2 motors.

 # Mechanical parts